generation998/Puzzle140-Pool-Solver/README.md

 Join the public kangaroo distinguished-point hunt for [Bitcoin Puzzle 140](https://privatekeys.pw/puzzles/bitcoin-puzzle-tx).

-The private key is never shown on the worker.
-If the hunt hits, only the pool server stores it.

 This is interval ECDLP on the published puzzle-140 pubkey.
 It does not search Bitcoin addresses.

 ## Windows (ready binary)